Philosophy, Computing, and Artificial Intelligence

 Processing the Achievement Goal

-Now that the fox has this achievement goal, what does it do with this goal?
+Now that the fox has this achievement goal, what does it do with it?

 The fox should engage in the thinking to achieve this goal.